Find & Fix 404 Errors On Your Website

 Now that we’ve found the 404 not-found errors, what do we do?
 There are four methods you can use to fix 404 not-found errors on your website.

 - Correct the source link.
 If the broken link sending traffic to the not-found error page exists on your website, and is under your control, you can correct the broken link at the source.
-However, most 404’s come from sources you don’t control.
+This is also true for not-found errors on other properties within your control, such as social networks.
+However, most broken links are located on sources you don’t control so in those cases you can’t fix the broken link and can only redirect people to the correct page.

 - Restore deleted pages.
 Sometimes, you delete pages from your website and people still come to your website to find those pages you deleted.
-If somebody tries to find a deleted page, they’ll get a 404 error.
-To fix this, you can usually restore the deleted page (assuming there isn’t a good business reason to keep that page removed from view).
+If somebody tries to find a deleted page, they’ll get a not-found error.
+That might be the point and there may be a good reason for the removal (see fix #4 below).
+However, if there is still a lot of demand for removed content, you may want to restore the deleted page.

 Running a website for your business requires a lot of work.
 You must invest a lot of time, money, and effort to get people to notice, visit, and use your website.
 The last thing you want is to lose visitors as a result of 404 errors.
 You need to find and fix every 404 error that is costing you business.
 This requires using a multitude of tools to get a complete picture of the errors on your website and what those errors are costing your business.
 As well, the multitude of tools needs to be used on a regular basis since 404s can resurface in sporadic intervals.
 If you need help, please contact me today and let’s talk about what errors (404 or otherwise) are holding you back.